 time can be a stressful time for everyone, but taking a little extra

 care can remove the stressful prospect of your cats coming to harm.

 Now, get out there and enjoy the rest of the season!

 Posted by Lynn Maria Thompson on December 15, 2010 at 9:20 AM under

 We're a small business, founded by a genuine old maid cat lady who loves her cats the same as if they were her children, just like you do yours.
 All products are shipped directly to you from our suppliers; we don't maintain any inventory.
 This eliminates double shipping, warehousing and staffing that would drive up costs, allowing us to price our items as reasonably as possible.
 When it comes to shipping, we charge you only what our suppliers charge us to ship the items to you.
-Those retailers who offer you "free" shipping are only raising their prices to cover the cost of shipping, and we'd rather be honest with you about it.
 If our suppliers include shipping in the prices of the items, we offer the same to you.
+We are committed to making our site accessible to all.
+If you have problems navigating our site, please contact us and we will meet with our site hosting company to fix the problem.
 We try to treat all our customers the way we'd like to be treated ourselves, and appreciate your taking the time to get to know us a little.
 If you'd like to know more, click on the "About Us" link in the menu.